 Cerusing vs Using Liming Wax

 There are two techniques that produce similar results.
 The first, and easiest, is using liming wax.
 (This is the liming wax brand I most use).
 There are some great tutorials on how to use liming wax.
-For a low or medium traffic piece such as a side table or dressser, I prefer liming over cerusing.
+For a low or medium traffic piece such as a side table or dresser, I prefer liming over cerusing.
 The process is slightly easier and you have a bit more control with layering the wax.
 However, for a high traffic piece such as this dining room table, I prefer cerusing.
-The main reason here is because I feel high traffic furniture needs a durable top coat to fully protect it, and you can’t use wax under a polyeurethane coat.
+The main reason here is because I feel high traffic furniture needs a durable top coat to fully protect it, and you can’t use wax under a polyurethane coat.
 Over time with scrubbing and spills, most high traffic pieces will need to be re-waxed and wax can stain.
 I don’t find that most people like maintenance all that much on their furniture.
 I wrote an informative post about the best topcoats for furniture here.

 As you can see, this was how the table came to me.
 It has an interesting pattern when the center leaf isn’t incorporated, and I wanted to highlight that pattern even more.
 So let’s see how it turned out!